The Aura User Guide

 ... etc ...

 A blast from the past!
-Looks like a set up Arch on this laptop in 2016.
-And what was the most recent thing pacman did (press G)?
+Looks like I set up Arch on this laptop in 2016.
+And what was the most recent thing that happened (pressing G)?

 ... etc ...